ZationServer/zation-service-mysql/README.md

 If you don't provide a config name, it will use the default name.

 * `mySqlFormat` (`Function (query: string, inserts: any[], stringifyObjects?: boolean, timeZone?: string) => string`) - With this function, you can format mysql queries to escaping query values.
-Its the same function as in the mysql npm package format function.
+Its the same function as the format function in the mysql npm package.
 ```typescript
 const sql = smallBag.mySqlFormat('SELECT * FROM posts WHERE id = ?', [42]);
 console.log(sql); // SELECT * FROM posts WHERE id = 42